ulif/ulif.openoffice/doc/source/wsgi.rst

     ...     return app(req)
     >>> browser = Browser()

-The RESTful WSGI server can convert office documents into formats supported by LibreOffice and can store the results of those conversions locally in a cache.
+The RESTful WSGI app can convert office documents into formats supported by LibreOffice and can store the results of those conversions locally in a cache.